noendscripting/Labdeploy/README.md

 * Random ACLs on OUs and files
 * Four accounts with SIM history entries

-> **WARNING**: Because all groups and ACLs are created randomly, if you delete and re-deploy lab you will have diffirent settings.
+> :warning: **WARNING**: Because all groups and ACLs are created randomly, if you delete and re-deploy lab you will have diffirent settings.
 SupportFiles folder has two scripts that can help with creating disk snapshots of each VM and then creating a new lab VMs from snapshot if you want to roll back changes.
 Scripts are provided as is

 ### Deployment diagram